cloudmesh-community/hid-sp18-523/project-report/report.md

 step 4 - Open new terminal

-step 5 - On terminal go to project-code folder
+step 5 - Go to project-code folder

 step 6 - Run command.
 This will call REST API and will display
          prediction of train dataset